 While no one professional will have all the insights into the impact of the trauma on your life, a well-rounded care team will include different professionals who can look at the situation from a variety of viewpoints and work together to provide solutions and support.
 Here are just a few examples of professionals to consider adding to your care team.

 Occupational Therapist: According to The American Occupational Therapy Association, “occupational therapy assists people across the lifespan to participate in the things they want and need to do through therapeutic use of everyday activities.”
 This is a particularly common therapy need for those recovering from physical and cognitive changes.
-When we talk about the recovery process it is often the everyday life skills such as caring for personal hygiene, managing a household, or mobility that individuals work to recover first.
+When we talk about the recovery process, it is often the "everyday life" skills such as caring for personal hygiene, managing a household, or mobility that individuals work to recover first.
 These skills are helpful in rebuilding a routine and a new normal.

 Vocational Rehabilitation Counselor: Vocational Rehab is really all about helping individuals who have suffered physical or cognitive trauma overcome barriers to maintaining or finding new employment.
 This counselor helps assess the current skills of the individual, works with their employer, and helps recover and adapt functionality for employment purposes.
-CLICK HERE to view “What is Vocational Rehab?”, an article by Certified Rehabilitation Counselor, Ginger Hurt MA, CRC as she shares resources and information on how vocational rehabilitation is helping individuals find life after trauma and get back to work.

 Financial Planner: During a crisis, finances are one of the most common sources of stress and change.
 For a family member with Alzheimer’s disease, a spouse or adult child may take over the role of finance manager to help pay bills and plan for long-term care expenses.
 For an individual with a brain injury, this may look like a professional Guardian or Trust Officer who is appointed to manage funds or a special needs trust for living and care expenses.
-Particularly when the severity of the injury necessitates long-term care, it is crucial to develop a financial plan that properly estimates and accommodates the care needs for the remainder of your loved one’s life.
+Particularly when the severity of the injury necessitates long-term care, it is crucial to develop a financial plan that properly estimates and accommodates the care needs for the remainder of the individual's life.

 Mental Health Counselor: For individuals and family, a trauma can bring with it a significant amount of loss.
 According to Emilie E. Godwin, PhD, LPC, MFT, “Many survivors talk about being a different person before and after the injury.
 And many caregivers feel that way too.
 They’re taking on new roles, new responsibilities.
 And so the two people that are in a relationship after a brain injury are not really the same two people that were in the relationship before brain injury.”
 Getting mental health counseling from a professional that understands the dynamics of ambiguous loss after a trauma can help families and individuals process and grieve their current and future losses.